 Advanced Trauma Care for Nurses (ATCN) is an advanced course designed for the registered nurse interested in increasing his/her knowledge in management of the multiple trauma patient.
 The ATCN course is taught concurrently with ATLS.
-The ATCN program has been operational for over 15 years and has an excellent record of offering a superb trauma educational program, and maintaining a positive collaboration with the ACS Committee on Trauma State Chapters.
+The ATCN program has been operational for more than 25 years and has an excellent record of offering a superb trauma educational program, and maintaining a positive collaboration with the ACS Committee on Trauma State Chapters.
 The ATCN program is currently being offered in numerous states as well as internationally.
 The ATCN Committee is continually responding to requests from other regions, states, and countries to start this program in their areas.
 There is a 6-month planning process for all inaugural courses.

 The nurse participants audit the ATLS lectures.
 During the ATLS skill and testing stations, the nurses are separated from the physician group and directed through ATCN skill stations.
 ATCN Skill stations include:

 The Skill Stations are based on an interactive "hands-on: scenario-based approach" to adult education.
 The practical testing stations allow the ATCN students to demonstrate the application of ATLS and ATCN information on a moulaged patient.
-Participants receive both a ATCN manual and an ATLS manual.Student Course:
+Participants receive both a ATCN manual and an ATLS manual.Student Course

-Student Update Course:
+Student Update Course

 ATCN and STN do not certify or credential nurses.